zwiebert/tronferno-mcu/README.md

 In case you no longer have working Fernotron central unit.
 You would start from scratch:

-     config cu=80xxxx;  (just make up an address, x can be one of 0...9 a...f  (hexadecimal).  write this address down)
+     config cu=80xxxx;  (just make up an address, x can be one of 0...9 a...f  (hex).  write this down)

-    * press the set-button on the shutter you want to be number 1 in group 1
+    * press the set-button on the shutter you want to be number 1 in group 1, and type quickly:

          send g=1 m=1 c=stop;

-    * press the set-button on the next shutter
+    * press the set-button on the next shutter, and type quickly (or type it in advance and add the ; now)

          send g=1 m=2 c=stop;